nextcloud/documentation/developer_manual/angular.rst

 All of the above split the html from the original HTML and its a pain to bind event listeners (yes, there's $.on(), but its slow).
 You are also in need of updating the DOM by hand.

-Here's where AngularJS comes in: Angular uses XML attributes to define the template logic, so your templates are written in using standard HTML.
+In contrast to the above solutions, Angular uses XML attributes to define the template logic, so your templates are written in using standard HTML.
 Every value that is written into the HTML is escaped to prevent XSS.

 Angular uses Dependency Injection to glue the code together and is built to make testing easy (look at the examples in the official docs);